alhajee/ckan/doc/maintaining/datastore.rst

  curl -X POST http://127.0.0.1:5000/api/3/action/datastore_create -H "Authorization: {YOUR-API-KEY}" -d '{"resource": {"package_id": "{PACKAGE-ID}"}, "fields": [ {"id": "a"}, {"id": "b"} ], "records": [ { "a": 1, "b": "xyz"}, {"a": 2, "b": "zzz"} ]}'

-Replace ``{YOUR-API-KEY}`` with a valid API key and ``{PACKAGE-ID}`` with the id of an existing CKAN dataset.
+Replace ``{YOUR-API-KEY}`` with a valid API key and ``{PACKAGE-ID}`` with the id of an existing FMLD dataset.

 A table named after the resource id should have been created on your DataStore database.
 Visiting this URL should return a response from the DataStore with